Sinusitis

 Introduction

-Sinus disease is a very important health condition impacting 15% of the US population at one time or another.
-Sinusitis is defined as an inflammation of the sinuses, which are air-filled cavities within the face.
-Because the nasal cavities are also inflamed, sinusitis may also be called rhinosinusitis.
-An infection often starts because of inadequate drainage from multiple causes including infections, a narrow opening, allergies, a weak immune system, or some combination of all of the above.
+Sinus disease is a significant health condition impacting 15% of the US population at one time or another.
+Sinusitis is defined as inflammation of the sinuses, which are air-filled cavities within the face.
+A bacterial sinus infection often starts because of inadequate drainage from these cavities.
+This can happen when there is a preceding viral upper respiratory tract infection, narrow sinus openings, chronic nasal and sinus inflammation from allergies, a weak immune system, or some combination of all of the above.
 Sinusitis is becoming more prevalent.
-There is also an association between chronic sinusitis, and asthma.
+There is also an association between chronic sinusitis and asthma.

 Types of sinusitis

 Sinusitis can be divided into acute and chronic sinusitis.
-Acute sinusitis resolves completely within 12 weeks, whereas chronic sinusitis is associated with incomplete resolution after 12 weeks.
+Acute sinusitis resolves completely within 12 weeks, whereas chronic sinusitis persists beyond this time.
 Acute sinusitis is often triggered initially by a viral respiratory infection, with persistent symptoms beyond 10 days, suggesting a secondary bacterial infection.
-Chronic sinusitis can be divided into 2 subtypes based on the presence or absence of nasal polyps: Chronic rhinosinusitis without nasal polyps (CRSsNP), and chronic rhinosinusitis with nasal polyps (CRSwNP).
-Nasal polyps are pale gray gelatinous like structures that are associated with extreme nasal congestion, and often the complete loss of the ability to smell.
-The presence, or absence of nasal polyps and has significant implications in regards to treatment.
+Chronic sinusitis can be divided into 2 subtypes based on the presence or absence of nasal polyps: chronic rhinosinusitis without nasal polyps (CRSsNP), and chronic rhinosinusitis with nasal polyps (CRSwNP).
+Nasal polyps are pale gray, gelatinous-like structures that are associated with extreme nasal congestion and often the complete loss of the ability to smell.
+The presence or absence of nasal polyps has significant implications in regards to treatment.

 Symptoms of sinusitis

-Some of the symptoms of sinusitis include postnasal drip, green nasal discharge, nasal congestion, facial tenderness (usually not severe or acute), and reduction or loss of the sense of smell.
-Sinusitis is more common in asthma.
-Treatment of sinusitis may improve the underlying asthma.
+Some of the symptoms of sinusitis include postnasal drip, yellow-green nasal discharge, nasal congestion, facial tenderness, and reduction or loss of the sense of smell.
+Sinusitis is more common in patients that have asthma.
+Treatment of sinusitis may improve asthma control.
 Allergic and non-allergic rhinitis may also cause sinusitis.
-In chronic sinusitis, the symptoms may be diffuse or there may be a single symptom such as a headache, or postnasal drip.
+In chronic sinusitis, the symptoms may be diffuse or there may be a single symptom such as a headache or postnasal drip.

 Treatment of sinusitis

-The treatment of rhinitis sinusitis encompasses both symptomatic relief, and the treatment of an underlying infection.
+The treatment of sinusitis encompasses both symptomatic relief and the treatment of the underlying infection.
 Topical and oral decongestants can decrease congestion.
-Topical nasal steroid sprays, and occasionally oral steroids can provide additional symptom relief.
-Antibiotics are also used to address picked her growth of the sinuses and decrease the inflammation.
-Treatment of chronic sinusitis may include prolonged courses of antibiotics.
+Topical nasal steroid sprays, and occasionally oral steroids, can provide additional symptom relief.
+Antibiotics are also used to address bacterial growth in the sinuses and decrease the inflammation.
+Treatment of chronic sinusitis sometimes requires prolonged courses of antibiotics.
 A useful strategy may be to treat for a week beyond complete symptom resolution.
 Another strategy may be to use prophylactic or preventative macrolide antibiotics such as azithromycin on a chronic basis, and/or through the viral season.
-If nasal polyps are present, the use of corticosteroids, and possibly doxycycline, may play a crucial role.
+If nasal polyps are present, the use of nasal steroids is typically recommended.
+Evaluation by an ENT surgeon is often recommended and surgery may be needed.
+Biologic medications such as Dupixent, Tezspire, Nucala, and Xolair are also approved for the treatment of nasal polyps and are often very effective at reducing the polyp burden, improving/minimizing symptoms, improving the sense of smell, and preventing regrowth of polyps after they have been surgically removed.
 The presence of nasal polyps might indicate a condition called aspirin exacerbated respiratory disease (AERD).
-In the future, some of the biological medicines for asthma may be useful in cases of sinusitis with nasal polyps.
-If a comprehensive treatment regimen is unsuccessful, then a screening CT scan of the sinuses may be obtained.
-There may also be a role for referral to a sinus specialist called otolaryngologist for possible surgery.
-In young children, the removal of the adenoids may improve the course of sinusitis.
-In some cases, an immunodeficiency workup may be obtained, especially if there are other infections such as pneumonia.
+In some cases, an immunodeficiency workup may be obtained, especially if there is a history of other chronic or recurrent infections, such as pneumonias or ear infections.

 Boise Valley Asthma and Allergy Clinic – We are always here for you